dataiku/dataiku-contrib/census-us/Readme.md

 => !
 Try it on a neutral environment [dev, sandbox] before any deployment in production !
 => This plugin might not work in Multi User Security environment since it requires the Plugin to access the data_dir and uses Python system libraries.

-It's highly recommended to enable the code-env provided with the plugin
+Please create the code-env according to the definition provided with the plugin

 Otherwise, without code-envs:
 This plugin is using the Requests python Lib.
 For accessing the US Census servers Requests need some security addons that can be found in the request[security] lib.
 Since Requests is used by DSS, it's proposed to install the following dependencies separately: